NSExceptional/ASM-Swift/README.md

 ## I want to learn!

-Check out the [wiki](https://github.com/ThePantsThief/ASM-Swift/wiki) for documentation and example code.
+Check out the [wiki](https://github.com/ThePantsThief/ASM-Swift/wiki) for documentation and example code, or open up the playground itself and dive into a little built-in example code after reading the rules ([Contents.swift](https://github.com/ThePantsThief/ASM-Swift/blob/master/ASM.playground/Contents.swift))

 ## I want to help!